Splitting your keyguard into two pieces for easier printing

 Again, generate the STL file.

-With luck you’ll be able to fit each of these pieces within the build surface of your printer.
-Print them as you normally would and then get ready to glue them together.
-We prefer a two part epoxy for this purpose but you may have success with super glue.
+Print print each of these pieces and then glue them together.
+We prefer a two-part epoxy for this purpose, but you may have success with super glue.

-Note that the thicker the keyguard, the more surface area you’ll be able to apply the glue to.
-Thin points like you might find at the top or bottom of the keyguard due to the exposure of message and command bars may be very difficult to glue and may never come together securely.
+Note that the thicker the keyguard, the more surface area you can glue.
+Thin points, such as those at the top or bottom of the keyguard, due to exposure of the message and command bars, may be very difficult to glue and may never come together securely.

 Joining Your Keyguard Halves with Dovetails